Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 The most convenient entrance gate to Meiji Jingu is right behind Harajuku Station, which is where you are if you’ve just finished walking/shopping/being annoyed at Takeshita Street.
 So just walk right in.
 There is no entrance fee.
 All you need to remember is that Meiji Jingu closes at sunset.

 Your first day in Tokyo is coming to an end.
-Head back to your hotel (I recommend Nohga Hotel Akihabara Tokyo), get cleaned up, unload all the souvenirs you bought on your tour through Tokyo’s highlights, and head out to dinner.
-If you’re too tired to care to go anywhere, you’ll be pleased to know that Nohga Hotel Akihabara has a very decent restaurant on site.
+Time to head out to dinner.
+If you’re too tired to go anywhere, you’ll be pleased to know that Nohga Hotel Akihabara has a very decent restaurant on site.
+Told you that you should stay there.

 Day 1, stop 8: Karaoke